 How to Find MIRR Without a Calculator?

-MIRR can be manually calculated using the formula for MIRR by applying future value for positive cash flows and present value for negative cash flows, then solving for the rate.
+The MIRR calculation requires manual computation through application of future value data for positive cash flows, together with present value information for negative cash flows, to solve for the rate.

 What Is the Modified Internal Rate of Return Definition?